sushil-bharati/SushilKCF/README.md

 ## How to start?
 (I personally use Ubuntu 16.04.2 LTS)
 1. Open terminal
-2. extract every contents of all.zip to the current working folder
+2. extract every contents of all.zip to the current working directory (the directory where you downloaded all the files to)
-3. cmake CMakeLists.txt
+3. type cmake CMakeLists.txt in the terminal to build dependencies
-4. ./KCF
+4. type ./KCF to run the tracker

 ## How to modify and test in other datasets?
 1. open src (directory)